 What Bacteria Live in a Dog's Mouth?

 The oral cavity is the gateway to the gut, and the bacteria present there are diverse.
 Common bacteria found in dog mouths include Pasteurella, Porphyromonas, and various Streptococcus species.
-While these are normal for dogs, they can pose issues if they enter the wrong environment.
+While these are normal for dogs, they can pose issues if they enter the wrong environment, such as a human bite wound.
+We touch on these risks in our ingredient and safety guides.

 Interestingly, the presence of these bacteria is closely linked to dental health.
 Periodontal disease is the most common clinical condition occurring in adult dogs.
 By the age of three, most dogs have some evidence of periodontal disease.
-This bacterial load is not just a mouth problem; it can affect the heart, liver, and kidneys as bacteria enter the bloodstream.
+This bacterial load is not just a mouth problem; evidence suggests it can affect the heart, liver, and kidneys as bacteria enter the bloodstream.
+This is a primary concern for senior dog care.

 Key Takeaway: Dogs host a vast array of bacteria, like Pasteurella, which are normal for them but contribute to the high prevalence of periodontal disease in canines.